 More recently, web-based push notifications have gained traction with marketers allowing them to send desktop notifications to their users even if that user’s browser is not open.

 It’s important to note here that the user must grant permission to send notifications (web or mobile).

-Email marketing is a great way to keep your customers engaged, let them know about any offers you’re running, and deliver personalized content based on the behavioral data you hold.
+Email marketing is a great way to keep your customers engaged, let them know about any offers you’re running, and deliver personalised content based on the behavioural data you hold.

 One particularly effective email you can send for user retention is an abandoned cart email.
 E-commerce users abandon online carts at a shockingly high rate of 69%.
 You can drive these users back towards the point of conversion with a well-timed email, reminding them of the goodies they left behind.

 Abandoned cart email campaigns enjoy high open rates of over 40%.
 Still, you can boost your audience engagement even further by including valuable elements such as discounts or free shipping offers within the header or body of your emails.

 An essential factor of user retention is ensuring your users feel recognised as individuals, so whatever channel you choose to communicate with your lapsed users, try to include some level of personalisation.
 Anything from using merge tags to include their names to implementing machine learning and behavioural data to recommend products they may like will greatly add to your personalised customer experience.